A plane is a flat surface with no thickness.

 Imagine you lived in a two-dimensional world.
-You could travel around, visit friends, but nothing in your world would have height.
+You could travel around, visit friends, but nothing in your world has height.

 You could measure distances and angles.

 You could travel fast or slow.
 You could go forward, backwards or sideways.
 You could move in straight lines, circles, or anything so long as you never go up or down.